konstantinjdobler/gan-n1/README.md

 * *number-of-images*: The number of images that should be generated.
 All the images are saved as one image collage
 * *image-resolution*: The resolution of the generated images (must be equal to the resolution, the generator was trained on)

+You can either use one of the prefilled attribute files in src/attribute_files or customize your own attribute_file.

 ## PGAN

 In src/PGAN, you can find all necessary files for using the PGAN architecture.

 ### Training
-It can speed up the training, if the images are resized prior to training.
+It can speed up the training if the images are resized prior to training.
 You can use the helper/prepare_data.py for this.
 ```
 python prepare_data.py /path/to/folder/in/which/the/dataset/folder/is/located
 ```